kazuhiro4949/PagingKit/Documentation/Tips.md

 ## Creating your custom UI components
 PagingKit expects you to create a menu cell and foucs view.
 You can create and register them like UITableViewCell.

+1. Inherite PagingMenuViewCell and create custom cell
+2. Inherite PagingFocusView and create custom view
+3. Register the above views to PagingMenuViewController

 Read [this section](https://github.com/kazuhiro4949/PagingKit#3-create-menu-ui) or some sample code.

 - [TagMenuCell](https://github.com/kazuhiro4949/PagingKit/blob/master/iOS%20Sample/iOS%20Sample/TagMenuCell.swift)